Living in a Van: Road Trip Budget & Daily Costs of Vanlife

 We've laid out everything we spent while living in a campervan this summer... and I mean everything.
 From gas to toothpaste to a spur-of-the-moment lemonade stand stop, we recorded EVERYTHING.

-Note: This article focuses on our expense during our road trip in our campervan.
-If you want to know how much it costs to convert a van, check out our DIY campervan conversion.
+Note: This article focuses on our expenses during our road trip in our campervan.
+If you want to know how much it costs to convert a van, check out our super cheap DIY campervan conversion.